The Complete Guide to Enterprise Content Marketing Strategy

 Conducting competitive content audits

-More importantly, identify the content gaps your competitors aren't adequately covering or unique angles they're missing.
-These gaps represent significant opportunities for your team to create more comprehensive, more valuable content that ranks better in search results and attracts more qualified prospects to your site.
+These gaps represent significant opportunities for your team to create more comprehensive content that ranks better in search results and attracts more qualified prospects.
+Your competitors are essentially running experiments you can learn from without bearing the cost of execution.

-These tools show you which keywords competitors rank for that you don't, indicating potential gaps in your content coverage.
-They reveal which competitor content pieces have earned the most backlinks, indicating which topics resonate most strongly with industry influencers and media.
-Understanding this competitive landscape helps you prioritize your own content strategy and focus on opportunities with the highest potential return.
+Use professional SEO tools like SEMRush, Ahrefs, or similar platforms to analyze competitor backlinks, keyword rankings, and content performance at scale.
+These tools show you which keywords competitors rank for that you don't, which content pieces earn the most backlinks, and where the highest-potential opportunities exist.
+Understanding this competitive environment helps you prioritize your content strategy and focus resources on topics with the highest potential return.

-Developing a 12-24 month content marketing strategy
+Developing a 12-24 month content marketing roadmap

 Establishing thought leadership through strategic content

-Enterprise buyers want to partner with industry leaders they can trust.
-By positioning your company and executives as thought leaders through strategic content, you dramatically increase brand credibility, buyer confidence, and the perceived risk of choosing an alternative solution.
+Enterprise buyers want to partner with industry leaders they trust.
+By positioning your company and executives as thought leaders through strategic content, you increase brand credibility, buyer confidence, and the perceived risk of choosing an alternative solution.

 Aligning content with your sales funnel (TOFU/MOFU/BOFU)